Tarpon: Diet

-Stage-one developing tarpons do not forage for food, but instead absorb nutrients from seawater using integumentary absorption.
-Stage-two and -three juveniles feed primarily on zooplankton, but also on insects and small fish.
+Stage-one developing tarpon do not forage for food but instead absorb nutrients from seawater using integumentary absorption.
+Stage-two and -three juveniles feed primarily on zooplankton, insects, and small fish.
 As they progress in juvenile development, especially those developing in freshwater environments, their consumption of insects, fish, crabs, and grass shrimp increases.
 Adults are strictly carnivorous and feed on midwater prey; they hunt nocturnally and swallow their food whole.

 Predation

 The main predators of Megalops during stage-one and early stage-two development are other fish, depending on their size.
 Juveniles are subject to predation by other juvenile Megalops and piscivorous birds.
-They are especially vulnerable to birds such as ospreys or other raptors when they come to the surface for air, due to the rolling manner in which they move to take in air, as well as the silver scales lining their sides.
+They are especially vulnerable to birds such as ospreys or other raptors when they come to the surface for air due to the rolling manner in which they move to take in air, as well as the silver scales lining their sides.
 Adults occasionally fall prey to sharks, porpoises, crocodiles, and alligators.